-Mid-course feedback aims to provide every undergraduate student with an opportunity to feed back during each course on what is going well, any issues, and to receive a response to feedback while the course is still running.
+Mid-course feedback aims to provide every undergraduate and taught postgraduate student with an opportunity to feed back during each course on what is going well, any issues, and to receive a response to feedback while the course is still running.

-Schools must ensure that mid-course feedback is collected and responded to for all undergraduate courses which run for 10 weeks or more.
+Schools must ensure that mid-course feedback is collected and responded to for all undergraduate and taught postgraduate courses which run for 10 weeks or more.

 Students should ensure that the feedback they provide remains constructive and that it does not breach the University’s Dignity and Respect Policy.
 Students should be aware of the potential for unconscious bias when providing feedback.

 Assistant Principal Academic Standards and Quality Assurance and the Head of Quality Assurance and Enhancement Team in Academic Services, explain the importance of mid-course feedback for both staff and students, and present findings from a recent evaluation to determine the effectiveness of mid-course feedback across the University, as well as providing tips on how to conduct this type of feedback.

 The examples provided below are from previous academic years, before hybrid teaching.
 In 2020/21, staff will be using a variety of ways to gather and respond to mid-course feedback, from Learn to online surveys and interactive tools such as TopHat or Mentimeter.

 A learning technologist in the Business School, describes a pilot project that uses a social feedback platform to engage students and staff in continuous course feedback.

 Example – Financial Services Marketing course (Business School)